Multiple Pregnancy: Twins or More

 - Chorionic villus sampling (CVS).
 It uses a tiny piece of the placenta, taken by passing a thin tube through your vagina and cervix and into the uterus.
 It can also be done through the abdomen with a needle.
 The sampling and genetic testing are done between 10 and 13 weeks of pregnancy.

 - Amniocentesis, which uses a small amount of amniotic fluid, taken by inserting a needle into your abdomen and uterus.
 The sampling and genetic testing are usually done between 15 and 20 weeks of pregnancy.
-(Amniocentesis is also sometimes used in the last trimester to see whether the fetuses' lungs are mature enough to breathe well after delivery.)

 For more information, see the topic Birth Defects Testing.